 mailman postal employees, white elephant gifts, party gifts, school exchanges, neighbor gifts, etc.

 Might I recommend a few Stephen Bautista CDs?
 (That’s my hubby and his music is amazing–not being biased here, since I’m his worst critic.)
 They make excellent gifts and terrific outreach tools.
 If you get one for everyone on your non-family list, and they arrive next week, and you wrap them all right away, BAM, you’re finished, and that is totally awesome.

-I need to read my book again.
+I need to read my book again for gift ideas.